Fox-ML-infrastructure/FoxML_Core/UPDATE_MESSAGE.md

 ## Next Steps

-* Continue GPU model testing and validation
+* Complete final testing of remaining sequential models
 * Validate ranking/selection scripts
 * Begin configuration system and logging modernization (likely sooner than expected)
-* Reduce environment noise and streamline GPU warnings

 Thank you again for your understanding during this infrastructure-heavy cycle.
 The system is now **clearer, more maintainable, legally compliant, and ready for continued development**.